Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

-\tightsubsection{Setup} \mypara{Model and Hardware} We evaluate \name with llama-3.1-8B and llama-3.1-70B models.
-We use A100 GPU from Runpod to serve the 8B model and B200 GPU from on-prem to serve both the 8B and the 70B model.
-For the 70B model, we set the tensor parallelism to 4.
+\tightsubsection{Setup} \mypara{Model and Hardware} We evaluate \name with Llama-3.1-8B, Llama-3.1-70B, and Gemma-3-12B.
+We use A100-SXM GPU from Runpod, H100 from AWS and \company, and B200 GPU from on-prem servers.

-\mypara{Datasets} We evaluate on two collected workloads running GPT-5~\footnote{We use GPT-5 for the better model capabilities although we cannot evaluate on them.
-It ensures that the workflow generated are smart and similar to real frontier agents.}:
+\mypara{Datasets} For results other than the real SWE-Bench experiments in Figure~\ref{fig:real_exp}, we evaluate on two collected workloads running GPT-5~\footnote{We use GPT-5 for the better model capabilities to ensure that the workflow generated are mostly correct.
+Base small models often fail to accomplish the task} and using poisson distribution for the arrival pattern of agent programs:

-\begin{packeditemize} \item SWE-Bench~\cite{jimenez2023swe}: We run mini-swe-agent~\cite{lieret2025miniSWEagent}~\footnote{a 100-line agent that rank \#8 by Oct 19th} on SWE-Bench.
+\begin{packeditemize} \item SWE-Bench~\cite{jimenez2023swe}: We run mini-swe-agent~\cite{lieret2025miniSWEagent}~\footnote{SWE-bench official agent that rank \#5 on leaderboard by Apr 13th} on SWE-Bench.
 We keep requests within the context window. \item Berkeley Function Calling Leaderboard~\cite{mao2025bfclv4web}: We used the latest version of BFCL V4 (Web Search category).
-This is an agentic workload where agents need to answer questions with web browsing tools.
-We scaled down the workload by 0.4 to fit at least 100 request in the context window of llama-3.1 (128k tokens). \end{packeditemize}
+This includes agents answering questions with web browsing tools.
+We scaled down the workload by 0.4 to fit at least 100 request in the context window of llama-3.1 (128k tokens). \item OpenHand~\cite{wang2025openhandsopenplatformai}: OpenHands is a popular open-source coding agent.
+We run the multi-SWE-bench~\cite{zan2025multiswebenchmultilingualbenchmarkissue} example in the official repo for the Go language. \end{packeditemize}